MahmoudAhmedKhalef/project-HTML-CSS/README.md

 ### Content_explanation

-#it contains:-
+it contains:-
-1-
-some projects
+some projects,
-##2-
- The large folder is divided into a number of parts, for example, the form part contains a number of forms One number, for example, indicates an independent legislator himself, and so on for the rest of the numbers
+ The large folder is divided into a number of parts, for example, the form part contains a number of forms One number, for example, indicates an independent legislator himself, and so on for the rest of the numbers, The number refers to all parts of the project, for example the number 1 refers to the complete project and everything related to this project
-###3-
-The number refers to all parts of the project, for example the number 1 refers to the complete project and everything related to this project